 Lots of people who are transgender, non-binary, or both bind their chest.
 Binding is a way to make their chest look smaller or flatter.
 It’s a gender-affirming way people can feel happier with their bodies!

-Binding is the many ways that someone can make their chest look flatter or smaller.
-Everyone who wants or needs to bind their chest deserves to do it safely.
+Everyone who wants to bind their chest deserves to do it as safely as possible.
 Learning about some basic safety tips can help!
-People can also finding out about different ways that people can bind their chests.
-That can also help them find what works best for them!
+People can also look for ways of binding that work the best for them.

 Why do people bind their chests?